KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 # Step 2
-The next thing is to confirm window size and position so that the next time I open this it will be the same.
-It appears that I cannot change the window size, which is amazing because this means that I would not have to write a `window_rescaler.py` for it.
-Now I will just put iPhone Mirroring in <u>the top-left corner of my Desktop</u> so my clicks will always occur in the expected positions.
+The next step is to confirm the window size and position so that it remains consistent every time I open it.
+It seems I can’t change the window size, which is fantastic because it means I won’t need to write a `window_rescaler.py` for it.
+I’ll simply place iPhone Mirroring in <u>the top-left corner of my Desktop</u>, to make sure that my clicks always occur in the expected positions.

 # Step 3